Monthly safety tip from your Black Hawk College Safety Committee

 The best way to avoid a serious slip or fall is to recognize hazardous conditions and take the proper precautions.

 - Wear footwear that is appropriate for weather conditions.
 Avoid smooth-soled and high-heeled shoes.
-If you want to wear heels, simply carry an extra pair with you to change into.

 - Walk slowly and stay alert.
 Watch out for wet areas, ice and ice that may be covered by snow.